canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 - The name of the opportunity you are applying for
 - Your name
 - Your business name (if different from your name)
-- Responses to all of the Evaluation Criteria for the opportunity you are applying for
+- Responses to all of the Evaluation Criteria for the opportunity for which you are applying
 - One of the following written statements:

   1. I affirm that I am Canadian and/or First Nations, Métis, Inuit or
   2. I affirm that I have all the relevant work permits to work in Canada

 Note that these requirements are marked as a pass/fail.
-You will not be graded on each but a pass is required for each item in order to be able to be considered for an opportunity.
+You will not be graded on each, but a pass is required for each item in order to be able to be considered for an opportunity.

 <div class="well">By applying to an opportunity, you agree to:

-<ul><li>complete the work by the completion date in the opportunity statement and</li>
+<ul><li>complete the work by the completion date in the opportunity statement, -and</li>
 <li>be paid by credit card or PayPal </li></ul></div>

-## After applying
+## After you apply

-Once the opportunity deadline has passed, the applications will be evaluated.
+Once the opportunity deadline has passed, the client will evaluate the applications.
-If multiple suppliers pass the evaluation criteria, those suppliers will be assigned a number.
+If multiple suppliers pass the evaluation criteria, we will assign a number to those suppliers.
-A random number generator will then be used to select the winning supplier.
+Then, we will use a random number generator to select the winning supplier.

-You will be advised via email if you have (or have not) been selected.
+You will be advised by email whether you have or have not been selected.

-## Work and payment
+## Your work and payment

-If you are selected, before starting work, you will be asked to sign this [intellectual property form](terms.md).
+If you are selected, you will be asked to sign [a terms and conditions document](terms.md) before you start the work (the document will be sent to you already filled in).

-Once your work has been completed and the client agrees that the work meets the acceptance criteria in the opportunity statement, you will send an invoice for the $ value of the opportunity.
-This [template invoice](../../assets/invoice_template.odt) can be used and includes all the fields required for payment.
+Once your work has been completed and the client agrees that the work meets the acceptance criteria in the opportunity statement, you will send an invoice for the dollar value of the opportunity.
+You can use [this template invoice](../../assets/invoice_template.odt).
+It includes all the files required for payment.